Bioconductor/bioc_git_transition/README.md

 the _Bioconductor_ Project.

 Goals:

-* Create a private git server with all Bioconductor packages, including commit history from each of the _RELEASE_ branches and also the _devel_ branch.
+* Create a private git server with all Bioconductor packages, including commit history from each of the _RELEASE_ branches and the _devel_ branch.

+Setup:

+* Communicate a single ssh public key to martin.morgan at roswellpark.org.
+Alternatively, provide a github id and we'll use the first key in `https://github.com/<github_id>.keys`

 Usage:
-* This is a smaller test set of packages so your choices are limited to a `List of available packages` (refer below).

 * Clone a package: